lisza/algorithm-notes/bitwise-operators.md

 `80 | 7 = 87` or `0b1010000 | 0b111 = 1010111`

 ## ^ XOR
-The XOR (a^b) or Exclusive Or operator compares two numbers on a bit level and returns a number where the bits of that number are turned on if either of the corresponding bits of a and b are 1 but not both.
+**Either but not both!** The XOR (a^b) or Exclusive OR operator compares two numbers on a bit level and returns a number where the bits of that number are turned on if either of the corresponding bits of a and b are 1 but not both.

 E.g. 5 ^ 4 returns :
 ```